rticommunity/rticonnextdds-examples/examples/batching/README.md

-# Example Code - Batching example
+# Example Code: Batching example

 ## Concept
 Batching can be used to decrease the amount of communication overhead associated